Hansheinz Schneeberger

-Hansheinz Schneeberger (16 October 1926 – 23 October 2019) was a Swiss violinist.
+Hansheinz Schneeberger (Bern, 16 October 1926 – Basel, 23 October 2019) was a Swiss violinist.

 Born in Bern, he studied under Walter Kägi at the conservatory in Bern, as well as Carl Flesch and Boris Kamensky.

 He formed a string quartet and gave concerts with it and as a soloist.
 Schneeberger was the soloist in the premieres of Frank Martin’s violin concerto in 1952, Béla Bartók’s first violin concerto in 1958 and Klaus Huber’s ‘Tempora’ in 1970.

 He played a Stradivari violin from 1731 he acquired in 1959 by the luthier Pierre Gerber in Lausanne.

 His readings of the six Bach unaccompanied sonatas and partitas (BWV.
 1001/6) recorded in 1987 (Jecklin JS 266/7-2) are highly distinguished, both stylistically and expressively.